XiaoMi/themis/readme.md

      ```

 3. For familiy needs themis, set THEMIS_ENABLE to 'true' by adding "CONFIG => {'THEMIS_ENABLE', 'true'}" to the family descriptor in table create script.

+### Server Side Settings

+1. Timeout of transaction.
+The timeout of read/write transaction could be set by 'themis.read.transaction.ttl' and 'themis.write.transaction.ttl' respectively.

+2. Data clean.
+Old data which could not be read any more will be cleaned periodly if 'themis.expired.data.clean.enable' is enable, and the clean period could be specified by 'themis.expired.timestamp.calculator.period'

+These settings could be set in hbase-site.xml of server-side.

 ### depends themis-client